benpiper/markdown-to-html/README.md

 ```

 This will create an ebook file named `ebook.azw3` and use the first line of the source `index.md` markdown file as the book's title.

+# An alternative approach to converting markdown to HTML

+1. Install the [Markdown All In One](https://github.com/yzhang-gh/vscode-markdown) VS Code/Codium extension
+2. Open the Command Palette (Ctrl-Shift-P)
+3. Select `Markdown All In One: Print documents to HTML (select a source folder)`